Heat Warning in Effect

 A pie chart showing County waste-diversion data from 2023 reflecting a total of 144,233.75 tons of waste diverted from the landfill.

-Description: A pie chart showing County waste-diversion data from 2023 reflecting a total of 144,233.75 tons of waste diverted from the landfill.
-This included 76,313.00 tons of recycling (inclusive of tires, curbside residential recycling, commercial recycling, and county-building recycling); 2127.29 tons of scrap metal/white goods; 65,735.83 tons of residential organic material that was composted; 57.01 tons of composting from our new public school composting program and 0.52 tons of medical equipment that was collected through the new durable medical equipment program that began in late 2023.
+Description: A pie chart showing County waste diversion data from 2023 reflecting a total of 144,233.75 tons of waste diverted from the landfill.
+This included 76,313.00 tons of recycling (inclusive of tires, curbside residential recycling, commercial recycling, and county-building recycling); 2127.29 tons of scrap metal/white goods; 65,735.83 tons of residential organic material composted; 57.01 tons of composting from our new public school composting program and 0.52 tons of medical equipment collected through the new durable medical equipment program that began in late 2023.

 Waste Diversion